paradime-io/paradime-dbt-movie-challenge/README.md

 The insights are drawn from performance metrics such as film revenue or rating and I'm also presenting interesting facts for movie enthusiasts.

 ## Data Sources and Data Lineage
-My analysis leverages four key data sets:
+My analysis leverages these key data sets:
 - *OMDB_MOVIES*
 - *TMDB_MOVIES*
-- *data set name #3*

 ### Data Lineage
 - ![OMDB Data Lineage](images/source_omdb_lineage.png)